ibm-cloud-docs/dns/using-the-dns-interface.md

 ## Manage DNS
 Upon reaching the DNS interface in the Portal, you will be routed directly to the **Manage DNS** screen, which allows you view, edit, or delete any existing primary DNS associated with your account.

-* To add new records simply fill out the fields provided under "Add New Record" and click the "add Record" button.
+* To add new records simply fill out the fields provided under **Add New Record** and click the **Add Record** button.
 * To modify an existing record click on the line containing the record and it will convert to **Edit** mode.
-Change the settings to the desired values and click "Update"
+Change the settings to the desired values and click **Update**.
-* To delete a record, select the Red circle to the right of the record, and then click "Yes" on the prompt.
+* To delete a record, select the Red circle to the right of the record, and then click **Yes** on the prompt.

 ## Secondary DNS